(Google translate from Czech)

 I will introduce all participants in the entry section of the announcements, which will be published about a week later on Tuesday (according to my schedule, this may change).
 This way you will have a nice compilation of all.

 How are winners selected?

 The entire DNA community will vote for the winners.
 That's why we created a special competition channel

 # challenge-entries in DNA Discord (Amazing Nature Contest).
 Here I will publish a post with the announcement including the winners (Announcement) EVERY MONDAY together with all your contributions (Contributions) EVERY SUNDAY.
 Each DNA member will be able to assign a "voting emoji" under the items for 24 HOURS.
 In the end, the lucky winners are three of them.
 In case of a draw, I will join as a judge.

 Amazing Nature Community regularly appreciates your articles and photos.

 - a regular competition organized by the @adalger community leader

-- Amazing Nature Curation articles written by @redheadpei, @nelinoeva, and @bucipuci community moderators
+- Amazing Nature Curation articles written by @redheadpei, @nelinoeva and @tinta-tertuang community moderators

 - news in the field of nature from the moderator @juanbg

 The Amazing Nature Community team is pleased with your interest in nature and welcomes all ORIGINAL articles and photos.
-At the same time, however, he points out that there is no place for PLAGIATES in the community.
+At the same time, however, he points out that there is no place in the community for PLAGIATES.